shrimay18/WebScrapper/README.md

 1. Run the script:
     python price_comparison.py
 2. Enter the name of the product you want to compare prices for when prompted.
-3. The script will scrape Amazon and Flipkart for product information and prices, create a comparison table, and save the results in a CSV file.
+3. The script will scrape Amazon and Flipkart for product information and price and create a comparison table.

 ## Features

 - Web scraping of product information and prices from Amazon and Flipkart.
 - Price comparison table in a user-friendly format.
-- Option to save the results to a CSV file.